Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Numerical exploration of different scenarios

 \subsubsection{Configuration 1}

 Let us begin with the example illustrated in \Cref{graph_init}, where lines connecting two patches illustrate bidirectional and symmetric dispersal.

-The optimal combinations of sterile-release patches depending on the number $n_{\mathcal{C}^s}$ of release patches are presented in \Cref{T1_opti1}, page \pageref{T1_opti1}, without and with mass trapping in the remaining patches.
+The optimal combinations of $k$ release patches are presented in \Cref{T1_opti1}, page \pageref{T1_opti1}, in the absence of MT, for $k=1, 2$ and $3$.
+The corresponding optimal release rates are also reported in the table: first without MT (SIT-only case), and then with MT in the remaining patches (SIT-MT case).

-Without mass trapping, releasing insects in a single patch requires a total daily release rate of $2941$ individuals, which is $30.7\%$ more than when two patches are available for release ($2251$ individuals).
-Releasing in two patches results in only a $7.2\%$ higher total daily release compared with three patches ($2097$ individuals).
-If $2251$ sterile insects can be released per day, then it may be more efficient to concentrate the releases in two patches rather than three, as it avoids the need to deploy three teams.
+Without MT, releasing insects in a single patch requires a total daily release rate of $4259$ individuals, which is $29.4\%$ more than when two patches are available for release ($3291$ individuals).
+Releasing in two patches results in only a $7.0\%$ higher total daily release compared with three patches ($3075$ individuals).
+Applying SIT in 3 patches rather than 2 thus results in limited savings in terms of sterile insect production, to be compared with the greater organisational complexity.

-When mass trapping is applied in the remaining patches, the daily release rates increase significantly according to \Cref{T1_opti1}, page \pageref{T1_opti1}, but the intervention duration decreases (compare Fig.~\ref{F2}(a) with Fig.~\ref{F1}(a), page \pageref{F1}, for $\mathcal{C}^s=\{4\}$, and Fig.~\ref{F4}(a) with Fig.~\ref{F3}(a), page \pageref{F3}, for $\mathcal{C}^s=\{2,3,7\}$).
-For $\mathcal{C}^s = \{2,3,7\}$, this shorter intervention duration leads to a reduction in the total number of sterile insects required over the entire SIT program (Figs.~\ref{F3}-\ref{F4}(b)).
-For $\mathcal{C}^s=\{4\}$, however, as shown by comparing Figs.~\ref{F1}(b) and \ref{F2}(b), the total number of sterile insects released increases.
-The time saved by mass trapping is offset by the need to increase the release rate in roughly equal proportion to the reduction in intervention time, resulting in no overall decrease in the total number of sterile insects released during the program.
-This is because mass trapping is implemented in a larger number of patches (the remaining patches).

-In both cases, the primary benefit of mass trapping lies in reducing control time rather than the total number of sterile insects released.
-Concerning the total number of sterile insects released during the SIT program, mass trapping proves beneficial for SIT only when it is not deployed in too many patches.

-Note that the computations of the release duration as a function of the parameter~$a$ took 92.31~seconds, compared to 25~seconds when the network consists of three patches.
-As mentioned earlier, the computation time increases significantly as the number of patches increases.
-For this reason, numerical simulations (see Figures~\ref{F33} and~\ref{F44}, page~\pageref{F44}) were also performed using the estimated release time provided by \Cref{time entrance basin of attraction}, following the same methodology as for the three-patch case (presented on page~\pageref{time3}).
-In this case, the computation time was 12.26~seconds.
-When compared with Figures~\ref{F3} and~\ref{F4}, page~\pageref{F4}, the estimated release duration appears quite accurate.
+When MT is applied outside the release patches, the daily release rates required for elimination increase according to \Cref{T1_opti1} (see page \pageref{T1_opti1}).
+However, for fixed release rates, $\timetot$ decreases (compare Fig.~\ref{F4}(a) with Fig.~\ref{F3}(a), page \pageref{F3}, for $\mathcal{C}^s=\{2,3,7\}$), leading to a reduction in $\nbtot$ (compare Fig.~\ref{F4}(b) with Fig.~\ref{F3}(b)).
+Further numerical simulations, not reported here, show that increasing the number of patches where MT is applied leads to higher optimal critical release rates but, for fixed release rates, to shorter release durations and thus lower total quantities $\nbtot$.